 - Attendance and lateness records are up to date

-- If no reason for absence has been provided, parents are contacted on the first day of absence
+- If no reason for absence has been provided, parents are contacted on the first day of absence by phone call.

-Timeline of School Action for Attendance
+Timeline of the Staged Approach for Managing Poor Attendance

 Children Missing Education